knowledgetechnologyuhh/OMGEmpathyChallenge/README.md

 We recorded the audio and visual data of both the actor and listener for each interaction.
 Immediately after each session, we asked the listeners to watch the interactions on a computer screen and use a joystick to annotate how they felt in terms of valence using a continuous scale ranging from positive to negative values.
 The use of the joystick allowed for continuous and gradual tracking of annotations which are temporally related to the interaction scenario.

 We used a total of four different actors, each one of them taking part in the conversation with two different topics.
 This way we collected different reaction levels from different listeners for the same actor.
 We had a total of 10 subjects, each one taking part in all the eight topics.
 This gave us 80 different interaction videos.
-Each video had an average of 6 minutes, providing us with 480 minutes (8 hours) of recordings.
+Each video had an average of 5 minutes and 12 seconds, providing us with 415 minutes (around 7 hours) of recordings.

 **Tracks**